matschik/monozip/README.md

 monozip encrypt ./path/to/folder
 ```

-After running this command, it will print out the encryption key used (keep it safe, you will need it to decrypt), and the path to the zipped file.
+After running this command, it will print out the encryption key used (keep it safe, you will need it to decrypt 🔐), and the path to the zipped file.

 **To unzip and decrypt a file:**